Atlas: Role Bias

 What this hub covers

-The wrong room can sound brilliant.
+The wrong layer can sound brilliant.

 Role bias is not dishonesty.
 It is the natural effect of training, incentives, language, tools, and responsibility.
 People see what their role equips them to see.